pomdtr/sunbeam/docs/getting-started/usage.md

 Sunbeam is designed to be extended.
 You can write your own commands in any language, as long as they can output JSON.

 Basically, a sunbeam script is written like a classic CLI app.
-However, instead of writing human-readable text to stdout, it writes JSON payload following the [Sunbeam JSON Schema](../schema.md).
+However, instead of writing human-readable text to stdout, it writes JSON payload confirm to the [Sunbeam JSON Schema](https://raw.githubusercontent.com/pomdtr/sunbeam/main/schemas/page.schema.json).

 ### Writing a static list